Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Hanover’s Glacial Till & Rocky Upland Soils

-Site assessment in Hanover begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and compaction.
-Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky, or marine clay, each with unique drainage challenges and seasonal water tables.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) coordination (72 hours recommended) are required.
-Drainage engineering standards call for a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and subsurface drainage solutions for poorly draining sites.
+A thorough site assessment is the foundation of effective grading in Hanover, where glacial till, rocky upland soils, and occasional marine clay predominate.
+Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5), nutrient content, organic matter, and compaction.
+Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0 range.
+The USDA Web Soil Survey provides detailed mapping of local soil types and drainage classifications.
+Site evaluation includes a topographic survey, drainage pattern analysis, and Dig Safe (811) notification at least 72 hours in advance.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with subsurface solutions like French drains for poorly drained sites.

 Hanover Conservation Commission Requirements for Grading Near Protected Areas

-Grading near wetlands, streams, or other protected areas in Hanover is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–100 foot buffer zones.
-Work within these areas requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
-Erosion control measures such as silt fences, straw bales, and mulching must be installed before work begins.
+Grading near wetlands, streams, or other protected resources in Hanover is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+131, § 40), which establishes buffer zones of 25–100 feet.
+Work within these areas requires filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
+Erosion controls such as silt fences and straw bales must be installed before work begins.
 Seasonal restrictions may prohibit work during bird nesting season (March 15–August 31) in sensitive habitats.
-Immediate stabilization is required within 24–48 hours, with permanent stabilization within 7–14 days.
-Coordination with the MA Division of Fisheries & Wildlife is necessary for rare species protection and MS4 compliance.
+Immediate stabilization of disturbed soil is required within 24–48 hours, with permanent stabilization within 7–14 days.
+Coordination with the MA Division of Fisheries & Wildlife is necessary for rare species protection, and all work must comply with MS4 stormwater requirements.

 Hanover Conservation Commission